JuliaPhysics/PhysicalOptics.jl/README.md

 * Light propagation with Fresnel and Rayleigh-Sommerfeld (`propagate`)
 * 2D jinc PSF
 * some conversion methods
+* Light propagation with Fresnel
+* Optical elements like lenses, apertures
+* some optical conversions

 ### Wanted
 * Light propagation with Fraunhofer
-* Optical elements like lenses, apertures, micro lenses
+* micro lenses
 * Focused and defocused PSFs (3D).
 For example with Debye integral.
+* Register adjoints of convolution via ChainRulesCore

 ## Literature
 As resources we recommend